 The results of the study demonstrated that monthly income, total medical insurance satisfaction score, and total social support score significantly influenced the healthcare-seeking behavior of elderly patients with chronic diseases.
 Firstly, a significant negative correlation was found between monthly income and healthcare-seeking behavior, highlighting the critical role of economic factors in accessing and utilizing medical resources.
 Patients with lower monthly income had higher healthcare-seeking behavior scores, which may indicate that they seek medical services more frequently when facing illnesses [41].
-This could be due to an urgent need to address health issues or because low-income groups are at a relative disadvantage in medical resources.
+This could be due to an urgent need to address health issues or because low-income groups are at a relative disadvantage in medical resource allocation, requiring more frequent healthcare-seeking behavior to compensate for the lack of access to resources.
 This phenomenon underscores the importance of improving medical insurance coverage and accessibility of medical services for low-income elderly patients with chronic diseases as a crucial approach to enhancing their health and quality of life.